-The SENCo regularly monitors the attainment and progress of pupils with SEND at The Grove.
-Regular discussions of SEND are held between the SENCo, Headteacher and SLT.
+The SENCo regularly monitors the attainment and progress of pupils with SEND at The Grove and outcomes are shared between the SENCo, Headteacher and SLT.
 A report to Governors is provided termly.

 The governors will evaluate the success of this policy by enquiring how effectively pupils with special educational needs participate in the school curriculum and community and more specifically how much progress is made by all children with Special Educational Needs or Disabilities.